sroeschus/sroeschus.github.io/content/posts/kernel-dev-setup-email/index.md

 to all users or only the sender.
 Once the reply has been composed, the email can be sent with ctrl-c ctrl-c.
 A reply can be aborted with `ctrl-c` `ctrl-k`.

-mu4e provides a lot of commands.
-A list of available commands can be dispayed by pressing the `.` key.

 ## Discussing review comments
-When answering to emails
-use bottom posting.
+When answering to emails use bottom posting.
 To make it obvious what your message is in response to, your message should be placed underneath the corresponding part in the previous email.

 ## Colorize patches in emails
 To make it easier to review patches, it helps to automatically colorize patches: